zeke/devcenter-scraper/content/md/ssl-endpoint.md

 To enable SSL on a custom domain, e.g., `www.example.com`, use the SSL Endpoint add-on. ([SSL Endpoint](https://addons.heroku.com/ssl) is a paid add-on service.
 Please keep this in mind when provisioning the service).

+> callout
+> SSL Endpoint is only useful for custom domains.
+All default `appname.herokuapp.com` domains are SSL-enabled already and can be accessed simply by using `https`, e.g., `https://appname.herokuapp.com`.

 ## Overview

 Because of the unique nature of SSL validation, provisioning SSL for your application is a multi-step process that involves several third-parties.
 You will need to: